alenabygith/trade-sentiment-analysis/README.md

 ## Objective
 To analyze how Bitcoin market sentiment (Fear vs Greed) relates to trader behavior and performance.

+## Data Availability
+The historical trader dataset is large and is not included in this repository due to GitHub file size limits.
+It can be downloaded from the link provided in the assignment instructions.

 ## Datasets
 - Bitcoin Fear & Greed Index
 - Historical Hyperliquid trader data